skyler544/fprog-drawing-program/README.md

 ## Usage

 Visit the running application at `localhost:8080`.
-Left clicks start and end lines, while right clicks end shapes.
+Left clicks start and end lines, while double clicks end shapes.
 The undo and redo buttons do what you would expect.

 ## Modelling